Juan Manuel: El Conde Lucanor

 El Conde Lucanor, or Tales of Count Lucanor (the name Lucanor being taken from the prose Tristan), also entitled the Libro de enxemplos, was first printed by Gonzalo Argote de Molina at Seville in 1575, and it revealed Don Juan Manuel as a master in the art of prose composition, and as the predecessor of Boccaccio in the province of romantic narrative.
 The structure of stories reflects the ordinances and hierarchical structuring of the medieval world.
 In the first parts a young nobleman, Lucanor, proposes an abstract problem to Patronio; later, he gives an apologue which extracts the solution from Patronio's tale, applying it to himself.
 Juan Manuel concludes the story with a short verse, condensing the moral of the story into short, concrete statements.

 It is essentially the production of a conscious artist, deliberative and selective in his methods.
 Don Juan Manuel naturalizes the Eastern apologue in Spain, and by the laconic picturesqueness of his expression imports a new quality into Spanish prose which attains its full development in the hands of Juan de Valdés and Cervantes.
 Some of his themes are utilized for dramatic purposes by Lope de Vega in La Pobreza estimada, by Juan Ruiz de Alarcón in La Prueba de las promesas, by Calderón in Life is a Dream, and by José de Cañizares in Don Juan de Espina en Milán; there is an evident, though remote, relation between the tale of the mancebo que casó con una mujer muy fuerte y muy brava and The Taming of the Shrew; and a more direct connection exists between some of Don Juan Manuel's enxemplos and some of Hans Christian Andersen's fairy tales.

 Children

-His first wife was Elizabeth, daughter of James II of Majorca.
+His first wife was Elizabeth of Majorca, daughter of James II of Majorca.
 She died around 1301 and they had no children.

 With Constance of Aragon, daughter of James II of Aragon: